Are you interested in tracking internal links with Google Analytics?

 Please see our guide for more details on how to do a user flow analysis for your site: How to Conduct a User Flow Analysis in Google Analytics.

-Track Internal Links with Enhanced Link Attribution + the Page Analytics by Google Browser Extension
+Track Internal Links with Enhanced Link Attribution + the Page Analytics by Google Browser Extension (Universal Analytics only)

-Setup Enhanced Link Attribution, and then use the Page Analytics by Google (Google Analytics Chrome Extension) navigate to an actual page on your site.
+Setup Enhanced Link Attribution, and then use the Page Analytics by Google (Google Analytics Chrome Extension) to navigate to an actual page on your site.

 The results show an easy-to-understand, heat-map-like visual representation of the clicks of each page on your site.